Arsenal21/software-license-manager/software-license-manager/readme.txt

 == Changelog ==

+= TODO 2.1 =
+- Improvement for the WP eStore integration.

 = 2.0 =
 - Added a filter to remove any null values from the DB insert query parameter of the API Utility class.